24 of the Best Gothic Horror Movies

 12. Dr. Jekyll and Mr. Hyde (1941)

-The 1941 adaptation of Robert Louis Stevenson’s classic work Dr. Jekyll and Mr. Hyde, credited mainly for its appeal, makes stunning use of gothic horror imagery.
+The 1941 adaptation of Robert Louis Stevenson’s classic work Dr. Jekyll and Mr. Hyde, which is mainly credited with its appeal, makes stunning use of gothic horror imagery.

 Additionally, the legendary Spencer Tracy gives a powerful and appropriately tortured performance.
 During a long career, Spencer Tracy made numerous film appearances.